georggie/upc-sdm-first-lab/README.md

 Firstly, extract `XML` file from the [DBLP](https://dblp.uni-trier.de/) using [this](https://github.com/ThomHurks/dblp-to-csv) repository.
-Create the folder with the name of the value `DBLP_SOURCE` (look at `.env.example` file, default is `resources`).
+Create a folder with the name of the value of an entry `DBLP_SOURCE` (look at `.env.example` file, default is `resources`).
 Move all files that are the result of parsing into that directory.
 After that run `extract.py` script (you will need to provide names of three files there).
-The result are two files (`journals.csv` & `conferences.csv`)
+The result is two files (`journals.csv` & `conferences.csv`)
 that are placed in the same directory mentioned above.

-**Note**: Before going to the loading part move those two files to `/var/lib/neo4j/import` directory.
+**Note**: Before going to the loading part move those two files to `/var/lib/neo4j/import` directory (for Linux).

-In order to instantiate/load the graph you need to run `python` script called `load.py`.
+In order to instantiate/load a graph you need to run `python` script called `load.py`.
 After this step graph should be loaded.